cs-chan/Total-Text-Dataset/README.md

 # News

 TOTAL-TEXT is a word-level based English curve text dataset.
 If you are interested in text-line based dataset with both English and Chinese instances, we highly recommend you to refer [SCUT-CTW1500](https://github.com/Yuliang-Liu/Curve-Text-Detector).
-In addition, a Robust Reading Challenge on Arbitrary-Shaped Text ([ArT](http://rrc.cvc.uab.es/?ch=14)), which is extended from Total-Text and SCUT-CTW1500, was held at ICDAR2019 to stimulate more innovative ideas on the arbitrary-shaped text reading task.
+In addition, a Robust Reading Challenge on Arbitrary-Shaped Text ([RRC-ArT](http://rrc.cvc.uab.es/?ch=14)), which is extended from Total-Text and SCUT-CTW1500, was held at ICDAR2019 to stimulate more innovative ideas on the arbitrary-shaped text reading task.
 Congratulations to all winners and challengers.

 # Important Announcement
-Total-Text and SCUT-CTW1500 are now part of the training set of the largest curved text dataset - ArT (Arbitrary-Shaped Text dataset).
+Total-Text and SCUT-CTW1500 are now part of the training set of the largest curved text dataset - [ArT (Arbitrary-Shaped Text dataset)](http://rrc.cvc.uab.es/?ch=14).
 In order to retain the validity of future benchmarking on Total-Text datasets, the **test-set images** of Total-Text should be removed (with the corresponding ID provided here (https://github.com/cs-chan/Total-Text-Dataset/blob/master/Total_Text_ID_vs_ArT_ID.list)) from the ArT dataset shall one intend to leverage the extra training data from the ArT dataset.
 We count on the trust of the research community to perform such removal operation to attain the fairness of the benchmarking.

 ## Table Ranking